Gallipoli Peninsula Historical Site: Geography and landscape

 The landscape design of the Gallipoli Peninsula Historical National Park was disputed between hundreds of architects since the end of World War I. As stated by architect Tony Watkins, "A visit to Gallipoli has the potential to change people, who they are, and how they see the world.
 A visit has the potential to lift them up so that they might see beyond their existing horizons.
 This is no ordinary place.
 The strong Gallipoli landscape has a great deal to say.
 A 5,000 years history."

-Gallipoli is located in Thrace, Turkey, and is bordered by the Aegean Sea on its west and the Dardanelles straight on its east.
+Gallipoli is located in Thrace, Turkey, and is bordered by the Aegean Sea on its west and the Dardanelles strait on its east.
 The Gallipoli peninsula is located on the European part of the country and is known for its rich history from even before World War I. The peninsula stretches around 60 kilometres southwest into the Aegean Sea and is one to two kilometres wide at any given point.